chsueh2/ST558-Project1/README.md

     ## #   imdbID <chr>, Type <chr>, DVD <date>, BoxOffice <dbl>, Production <chr>, Website <chr>, Response <chr>,
     ## #   Year_start <dbl>

-Note: If a query return is a movie, the variable `ratings` actually is a dateframe with two columns: `Ratings$Source` and `RatingsValue`.
+Note: If a query returns a movie, the variable `ratings` is a dateframe with two columns: `Ratings$Source` and `RatingsValue`.
 In a tibble, this is a list column (a column that stores a dataframe in it).
 The dataframe printout might look differently depending on the rendering options.

-### Queries by Title
+### Single-movie queries (by Title)

-When doing a query by a title, the API call returns only one result.
+When doing a query by a title (using OMDb API’s `t` parameter), the API call again returns one result but its behavior is different from queries by IMDb ID in the following ways:

--   If there is no exact match, it returns one movie which has a partially matched title.
+-   If there is no exact match, it returns one movie with partially matched title (not clearly how it decides which to pick).
 -   If there is only one exact match, it turns that movie.
--   If there are more than one exact match, it still returns just one movie.
-Specifying an additional search parameter like `y` (year) can then be used to get other matched movies.
+-   If there are more than one exact match, it still returns one movie (again, not clearly how it decides which to pick).
+We can specify an additional search parameter like `y` (year) to get other matched movies.

 ``` r
 # Batman